 - GRE scores: Official GRE scores are normally required as part of your application.
 However, for the 2021 admissions cycle GRE scores will not be required.

 - English proficiency exam and TOEFL, IELTS, and PTE scores: These scores are required only if your native language is not English and you did not receive the equivalent of a four-year US undergraduate or graduate degree in which the main level of instruction was English.
 OT@NYU’s ETS code for TOEFL scores is B498.
 The English proficiency exam is administered online by NYU’s School of Professional Studies.

 Due to licensure requirements, if you plan to sit the NBCOT exam you must submit TOEFL scores.

-Application fee: A $75 application fee is required upon submission of your application and can be paid using any major credit card.
-If you submit your application by the priority deadline, the application fee will be reduced to $45.
+- Non-refundable application fee: A $75 non-refundable application fee is required upon submission of your application and can be paid using any major credit card.
+If you submit your application by the priority deadline, the non-refundable application fee will be reduced to $45.